-Please consider granting me additional 1⁄2 time for the EPPP examination.
+Please consider granting me additional 1/2 time for the EPPP examination.

-I have discussed this matter with my residency supervisor, Dr. and she fully supports my request for extended time for the EPPP.
-You may contact her for any additional information at
+I have discussed this matter with my residency supervisor, Dr.

+may contact her for any additional information at

 Your attention and consideration of my request is greatly appreciated.
-Please feel free to contact me for additional information at a contact me for additional information at
+Please feel free to contact me for additional information at a feedback or call me at